Lesson 4: After your swim

 Viewing the metrics

-When viewing your swim, you have access to three tabs in the app.
+When viewing your pool swim, you have access to three tabs in the app.
 You can see the highlights, the list view or the table view.

 The highlights show graphs or charts for each category, whereas the list view shows all stats in detail broken down by stroke type.
 The table view (seen below) shows each set or length as a row, and displays all metrics for each row.

 Intervals will automatically detect and group sets for you to review your times, pace, and stroke rate per set and per interval.
 Lap swim allows you to see the same stats for each length.